Top Consumer Choice

 While paying the full debt amount is what makes a debt management plan good for your credit score and credit report, it means that you'll be paying interest.
 Paying off your debt this way means that you'll spend more on what you bought than it was originally worth.

-However, it's nice not to need to take on additional debt and still consolidate into one monthly payment.
+However, it's nice to not take on additional debt and still consolidate into one monthly payment.
 If you have a manageable amount of debt, a debt management plan is a great path to take.

 Debt consolidation is a general term used to describe combining multiple payments from different creditors into one monthly payment.
 A single monthly payment with a lower interest rate is usually achieved through a consolidation loan.

-It is important to note that debt settlement companies sometimes claim they are debt consolidation companies.
-Though they allow you to make one monthly payment rather than pay multiple creditors, the key difference is that they seek to settle your debts for less than you owe.
+It is important to note that debt settlement companies sometimes claim they are debt consolidation companies, though the two have slightly different roles.
+Debt consolidation companies allow you to take out a loan to pay off your debt, and then make one monthly payment on that loan rather than pay multiple creditors, while debt settlement companies seek to settle your debts for less than you owe.
 Typical debt consolidation companies help you pay your debts in full with a lower monthly payment.

 There are many ways to consolidate your debt; however, debt consolidation companies tend to offer one of two services.
 The first is a debt management plan (DMP).
 This service is offered by credit counseling agencies and some debt consolidation companies.